r-hub/blog/content/post/2025-02-01-lazy/index.md

 You might know that R provides **lazy evaluation**: the arguments of a function are only evaluated if they are accessed.
 In short, you can pass anything as an argument value to a function without any problem as long as the function does not use that value.

-For instance, the code below works despite `evaluation`'s not existing, because the definition of the `do_something()` function includes ellipsis, and because the `lazy` argument is actually not used.
+For instance, the code below works despite `evaluation` not existing because the definition of the `do_something()` function includes ellipsis and because the `lazy` argument is not actually used.

 <div class="highlight">